weygoldt/synchronous-modulations/README.md

-# Synchronized EODf modulations in the weakly electric fish *Apteronotus leptorynchus*
+# Synchronized EODf modulations in the weakly electric fish *Apteronotus leptorhynchus*

 Watch a [video](https://www.youtube.com/watch?v=ihDTMcn7LWM) of fish interacting during synchronous modulations of their electric field.
 For more info about the biological aspect of this project, check out the [poster](./poster/main.pdf).